bambooforest/IntroDataScience_Spring_2022/README.md

 * https://www.callingbullshit.org

-The book, or audio book if you prefer, are in Moodle.
+The book is in Moodle.

 Lectures and practicals will be given and done in class.